ang-zeyu/infisearch/docs/src/getting_started_mdbook.md

 ## Installation

-You will need to have installed the following command-line crates (`cargo install <crate-name>`):
+You will need to have installed the following command-line crates (`cargo install <crate-name>` or with the binaries in your `PATH`):
 - mdbook
 - mdbook-morsels
 - morsels_indexer

-Then add the first two configuration sections below to your `book.toml` configuration file:
+Then, minimally add the first two configuration sections below to your `book.toml` configuration file:

 ```toml
 [output.html.search]